AGREEMENT FOR THE USE OF THE BRANDWATCH™ SERVICE

-5.3 You agree that if you use the Brandwatch API to access, test, review or use in any way Brandwatch data then you agree to conform to the usage policies of the Brandwatch API available at (insert link).
+5.3 You agree that if you use the Brandwatch API to access, test, review or use in any way Brandwatch data then you agree to conform to the usage policies of the Brandwatch API, which are available on request.

 5.4 We reserve the right to suspend the Service without notice to you if we discover any such activity listed in 5.2 or any breach of 5.3, and you agree to indemnify us against all losses, damages, costs and expenses which we suffer as a result of your breach of this clause 5.

 5.5 You may allow your clients to use the Service for their own business purposes provided that you: